 Bennett Cohen was born on March 18, 1951, in Brooklyn, New York.
 For details about his education and employment history through 1977, click here.
 On May 5, 1978, Cohen and his longtime friend, Jerry Greenfield, together invested $12,000 to open an ice-cream parlor in Burlington, Vermont, which they named Ben & Jerry's (B&J).
 The store was enormously successful and soon developed into a franchise business.

-In 1985 Cohen and Greenfield created the Ben & Jerry's Foundation, which historically has taken 7.5% of B&J's pre-tax profits and distributed them to organizations whose political and social agendas are consistent with the leftist leanings of the founders.
+In 1985 Cohen and Greenfield created the Ben & Jerry's Foundation, a philanthropy that historically has taken 7.5% of B&J's pre-tax profits and distributed them to organizations whose political and social agendas are consistent with the leftist leanings of the founders.
 In 1998 Cohen created Business Leaders for Sensible Priorities, a now-defunct organization that called for 15% of the U.S. defense budget to be transferred into educational funding.

 In 2000, Cohen and Greenfield sold B&J to the British-Dutch conglomerate Unilever for $326 million.
 As Biography.com notes, “the sale … contained provisions to allow Ben & Jerry's to maintain its existing social mission and brand identity.”
+Also under the terms of the sale, B&J became a wholly owned subsidiary of Unilever and maintained a separate board-of-directors that included the two founders.

 In 2002, Cohen founded the group TrueMajority to promote a variety of anti-war, environmental, and social-justice agendas.